DPDK/dpdk/doc/guides/eventdevs/dlb2.rst

 Due to this, workers should stop retrying after a time, release the events it is attempting to enqueue, and dequeue more events.
-It is important that the worker release the events and don't simply set them aside to retry the enqueue again later, because the port has limited history list size (by default, twice the port's dequeue_depth).
+It is important that the worker release the events and don't simply set them aside to retry the enqueue again later, because the port has limited history list size (by default, same as port's dequeue_depth).

 Priority
 ~~~~~~~~